SB1343 Harassment Prevention Training Instructions CLICK HERE

 It is unknown when full-service respite will again be available.
 We appreciate your patience and understanding.

 Respite workers allow family members the opportunity to take a break from their caregiver responsibilities by providing appropriate care and supervision of the TCRC authorized client (child or adult) in his/her home.

-On-call respite workers are available for all authorized families, but have the flexibility to accept or decline any request, by time, day or location preferences.
+On-call respite workers are available for all families with full-service authorizations.
+They have the flexibility to accept or decline any request, by time, day or location preferences.
 Requests for services are initially referred to Respite, Inc., which in turn provides contact information to one or more selected on-call workers so an orientation may be scheduled.

-Designated respite workers are hired by the parents/guardian, but are paid through Respite, Inc. as a third party payor, insuring standard payroll procedures are followed and that federal and state deductions are paid.
+Designated respite workers are hired by the parents/guardian, but are paid through Respite, Inc. as a third party payer, ensuring standard payroll procedures are followed and that federal and state deductions are paid.
 The family and their worker(s) make all service arrangements.

 - CPR/First Aid training